RockmSockmJesus/markseek/README.md

 # markseek

 Semantic search over your markdown vault.
+Built on Obsidian.
 Lightweight, local, zero-config.

 Query by meaning, not keywords.
 Works offline.
 No API keys.